guard/guard/README.md

 * To use Tmux notifications, you have to start Guard within a [tmux](http://tmux.sourceforge.net/) session.

-The Tmux notifier shows the notification message and changes the background color of the Tmux window status bar that is currently running Guard and.
+The Tmux notifier shows the notification message and changes the background color of the Tmux window status bar that is currently running Guard.
 The duration of the message can be set within a Tmux session with the option `display-time`.

 ```